 an open source architectural beadwork project from Kate McKinnon and a worldwide team of innovators

-One of our projects at MIT is to bead HyperDiscs that look like Lorenz manifolds.
+One of our projects at MIT is to bead HyperDiscs that might visually resemble Lorenz attractors.
 These are nice images from Paul Bourke, but a Google search will give you many additional possible colour combinations.

 We can create this form quite easily in beads, by making a HyperDisc (which is just adding rounds to a HyperLoop).
 To make a Lorenz-model colourway, like those above, just use a different colour for every round or few rounds.
 Fill in the center later if you like either by beading inward, or dropping in two pre-made circles to fix your Loop into a twist like those above.